Surf Competition Pumps Millions into Oahu Economy

 Pipe Masters is the final stop of the yearlong world tour and the crown jewel of the Vans Triple Crown of Surfing, a three-competition series run every year at Haleiwa, Sunset and Pipeline in November and December since 1983.
 It’s not only a huge series for pro surfers, but an important money-earner for the hundreds of people and companies who work behind the scenes every year.

-A economic study of the 2010 Triple Crown calculated the series pumped $21 million into Oahu’s economy.
+An economic study of the 2010 Triple Crown calculated the series pumped $21 million into Oahu’s economy.
 The study, directed by Lenard Huff, a marketing expert in the Business Management Department of Brigham Young University Hawaii, was commissioned by Vans.
-Huff estimates that this year’s event will have a similar economic impact, which will include money spent locally by organizers and sponsors, and money spent locally by people who come to see the event.
+Huff estimated that this year’s event would have a similar economic impact, which included money spent locally by organizers and sponsors, and money spent locally by people who came to see the event.

-Jodi Wilmott, Hawaii and Tahiti GM for the World Surf League, which manages the Triple Crown, estimates the economic activity from this year’s event will be nearly double the 2010 impact.
+Jodi Wilmott, Hawaii and Tahiti GM for the World Surf League, which manages the Triple Crown, estimated the economic activity from this year’s event would nearly double the 2010 impact.

 Wilmott says event organizers hire over 300 local vendors annually, ranging from individuals to businesses, who often hire additional crew.